SrushtiKumar/SafeDen/README.md

 </center>

 <h5>
-SafeRoute is a comprehensive safety platform designed specifically for women commuters.
+SafeDen is a comprehensive safety platform designed specifically for women commuters.
 At its core, SafeDen believes that technology should enhance freedom rather than restrict it.
 Whether you're planning your daily commute, traveling to a new area, or finding yourself in an unexpected situation, SafeDen provides the tools you need to stay connected, informed, and secure.
 </h5>